 October 2017, President Trump declares the opioid crisis a National Public Health Emergency.

 Finally, in the last two years, we have seen a number of efforts to solve this crisis.
-Sadly, between prescription drugs, illicit fentanyl and heroin the number of overdoses and fatalities involving prescription opioid abuse have continued to rise.
-The latest data shows that drug overdose fatalities in the US rose by nearly 21 percent between 2015 and 2016.
-These tragic deaths went from a record high of more than 52,000 to a new unseen record of 64,000- most of the overdoses were a result of opioid addiction.
+Sadly, between prescription drugs, illicit fentanyl and heroin, the number of overdoses and fatalities involving prescription opioid abuse have continued to rise.
+The latest data shows that drug overdose fatalities in the US rose by nearly 21% between 2015 and 2016.
+These tragic deaths went from a record high of more than 52,000 to a new unseen record of 64,000.

 What is the Solution?

 Some might believe that prescription drug abuse is what ignited the crisis, but we believe it’s really a combination of factors.
-There is not a one-step solution.
+Therefore, there is not a one-step solution.
 Instead, there is a combination of efforts needed from many different people, starting with:

 More efficient and accessible drug treatment.